csikasote/BembaSpeech/README.md

 * development set- of approximately 2.5 hours of speech
 * testing set - of approximately 2 hours of speech

-The subsets are disjoint, i.e. the audio of each speaker is assigned to exactly one subset.

 ### 2. STRUCTURE

 ----------------